How to Install Linux

 Check your software works on Linux

-- Do you need Adobe Photoshop?
+• Do you use Adobe Photoshop?
 Make sure that Krita or Gimp can do what you need before making the switch.

-If you just use your computer for websites and writing then you'll be fine on Linux.
+If you just use your computer for websites and notes then you'll be fine on Linux.

 Take a copy of everything you care about, either on a cloud-account (like Dropbox), a USB stick (not the USB you're about to use to install Linux), your phone, or whatever.